A fast food-freezing temperature estimation framework using optimally located sensors: Introduction

-As an inverse technique, we employ a regularized least-squares approach based on the so-called Parametrized Background Data Weak (PBDW) method, see, e.g., \cite{MPPY2015,cohen_2020, HAIK2023115868, maday19_adaptPBDW}.
+As an inverse technique, we employ a regularized least-squares approach based on the so-called Parametrized Background Data Weak (PBDW) method, see, e.g., \cite{HAIK2023115868, maday19_adaptPBDW, MPPY2015,cohen_2020}.
 In this approach, the optimization problem to be solved for the state estimation is based on the projection of the physics on a reduced-dimensional space that must reproduce the observed data in a weak form.
-Application of the PBDW in biomedical problems have been recently presented in \cite{GGLM2021,GLM2021,galarce2023_MRE,GMC2024}.
-In this work, we use a methodology inspired by the PBDW to assimilate the temperature fields in the liquid-solid phase-change scenario, including turbulent flow conditions.
+Application of the PBDW in biomedical problems has been recently presented in \cite{GGLM2021,GLM2021,galarce2023_MRE,GMC2024}.
+In this work, we use a methodology inspired by the PBDW to assimilate the temperature fields in the liquid-solid phase change, including turbulent flow conditions.
 In particular, we employ the ROM-based component of PBDW, which is equivalent to the full PBDW approach with infinite model regularization, as explained in \cite{HAIK2023115868}, assuming no bias on the physical model.
 Additionally, we combine the state estimation with a Greedy algorithm for the optimal placement of temperature sensors.
 Greedy algorithms have been used for experimental design in the past years.
 In \cite{greedy1}, a Bayesian design is used for seismic full waveform inversion.
 In \cite{greedy2}, a greedy algorithm was employed using a minimal variance error for parameter estimation.
 In \cite{greedy3}, optimal sensors are computed targeting directly a mean squared error between the model and measurements.
 Greedy methods have been combined with the PBDW in, e.g., \cite{manoharSensorPlacement, binevGreedy,HAIK2023115868}.
-In contrast with these works, our proposal solely relies on available \textit{a priori} results for the regularized least-squares reconstruction, prioritizing sensor locations that maximize the \textit{observability} of the reduced-order model.
+A recent related work is \cite{mula2025}, where the problem is posed so that an optimal stabilization of the inverse approach is acquired and applied in a Hamiltonian system for wave-type phenomena.
+In \cite{mula2025_was}, sparse measurement locations are sought from a dictionary of available positions using a Wasserstein barycenter criteria.
+In contrast with these works, our proposal solely relies on available \textit{a priori} results for the regularized least-squares reconstruction, prioritizing sensor locations that maximize the \textit{observability} of a static reduced-order model.